Child Development, University of Maryland

 Cohort Seven Fellow

-Catherine Kuhns is a doctoral student in the department of Human Development and Quantitative Methodology at the University of Maryland, where she is also pursuing a Certificate in Population Studies from the Maryland Population Research Center.
+Catherine Kuhns is a doctoral candidate in the department of Human Development and Quantitative Methodology at the University of Maryland, where she also completed a Certificate in Population Studies from the Maryland Population Research Center.
 Prior to returning to graduate school, Ms. Kuhns was a Teach For America corps member in New York City, where she became interested in the resilience and strength of families living in poverty.
-Her time in the classroom shaped her research interests, which include a focus on parenting young children in low-income and ethnic minority populations as well as improving the policies that target these families.
-Ms. Kuhns received her M.S. in Teaching English to Speakers of Others Languages (TESOL) from Fordham University and a B.S. in Human Development and Family Studies from the Schreyer Honors College at Pennsylvania State University.
+Her time in the classroom shaped her research interests, which include a focus on parenting young children in low-income and ethnic minority populations as well as improving the policies that support these families.
+Ms. Kuhns received her MS in Teaching English to Speakers of Others Languages (TESOL) from Fordham University and a BS in Human Development and Family Studies from the Schreyer Honors College at Pennsylvania State University.

 The influence of stress and social support on parenting behaviors among low-income families: Mediational pathways to children's cognitive and social development